Reactions of Aromatic Molecules

 - The second protonation event is responsible for the formation of the 1,4 diene.
 Why does the (non-conjugated) 1,4-diene form and not the (conjugated, therefore more stable) 1,3- diene?
 According to 13C NMR studies, the central carbon is more electron-rich and the rationale is that the reaction happens fastest (and irreversibly) at this position.
 This is therefore an example of kinetic control.

-- In the absence of a proton source like CH3CH2OH the first protonation happens, but not the second.
-The result is C-C bond formation between the reduced benzene rings.
+- In the absence of a proton source like CH3CH2OH the first protonation happens (via the solvent NH3), but NH3 is not acidic enough to do the second protonation.
+If the alcohol (like CH3CH2OH or t-BuOH) is absent, the result is C-C bond formation between the reduced benzene rings.

 - Since the reaction medium is quite basic, if protonation happened on oxygen the resulting product would quickly be deprotonated again.
 Protonation on carbon, on the other hand, is irreversible.